KhushiAgarwal22/Ctrl-Hire/README.md

 python -m voice_interview_practice_system.main run
 ```

-This runs a full voice interview in the terminal, using system audio and mic.
+This runs a pure terminal‑based voice interview using system audio and microphone, writing JSON sessions the same way as the web app.

 ---

-## Design Decisions

-- **Text‑only sessions**: To protect privacy and reduce storage, only text (questions, answers, feedback) is persisted; raw audio is temporary.
-- **Local Whisper**: Eliminates dependency on external STT APIs and keeps audio on your machine.
-- **Strict output schemas**: Both interviewer and coach responses are constrained by JSON schemas, making it easier to render, test, and extend.
-- **Prompt‑level handling of different user types**: The interviewer is explicitly instructed how to respond to confused, efficient, chatty, and edge‑case users.
-- **UI minimalism**: The user sees only what a real candidate would see:
-  - Persona text, question, answer tools, and feedback—no debug information like round codes, raw JSON, or transcription logs.

----

-## Troubleshooting

-- **`APITimeoutError: Request timed out`**
-  - OpenRouter may be slow or your network unstable.
-  - The OpenRouter client uses a **90‑second timeout**; if issues persist, retry or switch networks.
-- **`ffmpeg` errors or “file not found”**
-  - Ensure `ffmpeg` is installed and on `PATH`:
-    - Windows: `winget install ffmpeg` then restart the terminal.
-- **No audio transcribed from mic**
-  - Check your browser permissions for microphone access.
-  - If transcription is empty, the UI prompts you to type an answer instead.

----

-## Future Improvements

-- Let users pick interviewer persona / difficulty level from the UI.
-- Session history page with multiple past interviews and trend graphs.
-- Export coach feedback as a PDF or shareable link.
-- Support multiple languages for both TTS and Whisper.

----

-Ctrl+Hire is designed to feel like a real conversation with a thoughtful interviewer and coach, not just a set of prompts.
-Use it to rehearse, reflect, and iteratively improve your interview performance.
+Ctrl+Hire is built to feel like a real conversation with a thoughtful interviewer and coach, while still giving you structured data and feedback you can learn from or plug into your own analytics.
+Use it as a personal mock interview studio or as a building block for a larger assessment platform.